"How many muscles?"

 Recalling the muscles works the same way, but first you need to construct a visual image so you can recall it during your exam.

 This is exactly what these flashcards do.
-They will give you a clear image of the muscle, highlighting the location, joints crossed, origins, insertions and joint actions.
+They will give you:

-The Level 2 and 3 Muscle Memory Sprint is mapped to the Active IQ, CYQ and VTCT syllabus, making sure you are learning exactly what you need to for your exam.
+The Level 2 and 3 Muscle Memory Sprint is mapped to the Active IQ, YMCA, CYQ, Focus Awards, VTCT, Future Fit and NASM syllabus, making sure you are learning exactly what you need to for your exam.